kyma-project/community/docs/guidelines/releases-guidelines/07-api-gateway-release-process.md

       git push upstream {RELEASE_VERSION}
       ```

-7. After the release tarball is available on Github update Kyma resources.
+7. After the release, a tarball is available on Github update Kyma resources.

    Create a PR to Kyma and include details on the features released with the new API Gateway version, description example: